aleximm1/CV/README.md

 #### AJAB Chat
 Description - A Google Chrome extension that renders a chat bar on any website and allows users to chat with other users on the same website.

-Technologies - React, Node, Express, Webpack, Firebase, Mocha, Chai, Enzyme Timeframe - 4 Days
+Technologies - React, Node.js, Webpack, Firebase, Mocha, Chai, Enzyme

+Timeframe - 4 Days

 Github Repo - https://github.com/JohnChangUK/AJAB-Chrome-Extension

 ## Education